timmons1234/project_template/README2.md

 > * ◦Technology use to convey high level concepts as a bridge builder
 >> * Visio, documentation, etc.

-•The shift to pure automation
+The shift to pure automation
 > * Investigate if we should retool.
 Green engineers could be trained directly into next-gen networking
 > * Does this create a new skill gap within the existing workforce?
->. * ◾Ex bare metal to vmware, analog phones to voip
+> * Ex bare metal to vmware, analog phones to voip
 > * How do you retrain old engineers?

 Next Gen